Understanding UUIDs in Node.js - LogRocket Blog

 The

-uuidgen command is available on Windows, Linux, and macOS systems to generate UUIDs on the command line or terminal.
+uuidgen command is available on Windows, Linux, and macOS systems to generate UUIDs (mostly v4) on the command line or terminal.

-You can use UUIDs in many areas of software development, from distributed applications, databases, networking, and scenarios where a higher degree of randomness is significant.
+You can use UUIDs in many areas of software development.
+For example, they can be used in distributed applications, databases, networking, and scenarios where a high degree of randomness is significant.
+This guide assumes most readers will use UUIDs to generate unique identifiers for data stored in a database.

-Because the UUID protocol was designed to implement unique UUIDs, UUID collisions occur when two or more computers generate the same UUID.
+The UUID protocol was designed to implement unique identifiers.
+UUID collisions occur when a program generates and assigns the same UUID to two or more entities (such as files or data).

-Each UUID is distinct from other existing UUIDs, with a 0.00000006 collision probability and an estimated 85 years before the first case of collision (when there will be 2.71 quintillion UUIDs) if computers generate one billion UUIDs per second.
+Each UUID is almost always distinct from other existing UUIDs.
+Therefore, there is a very low chance of collision.
+Consider v4 UUIDs, for example, which are the most commonly used.
+If a program generated 100 billion v4 UUIDs in one second, it would take 86 years before there was a 50% chance of at least one collision.

-UUID collisions may be detrimental, primarily when used in the same case — for example, a UUID collision where the UUIDs are the primary keys in a database.
+UUID collisions are detrimental where identifiers have to be unique — for example, where the UUIDs are the primary keys in a database table.

-The standard length of generated UUIDs is 128 bits.
-However, you can shorten a UUID for various purposes, although this is not advised because shortening UUIDs increases the probability of collisions.
-In critical cases, shortening UUIDs may be detrimental to your application.
+As mentioned above, the standard length of generated UUIDs is 128 bits.
+However, you can shorten a UUID for a number of purposes.
+Shortening UUIDs comes with tradeoffs, which this article will also discuss.

+This section will discuss three popular ways of generating UUIDs in Node.js: using the built-in

 Most programming languages provide functionalities for generating UUIDs.
-In the Node.js runtime, the built-in
+In the Node runtime, the built-in

 crypto package has a

-randomUUID method for generating UUIDs.
+randomUUID method for generating them.

 First, import the

-crypto package into your JavaScript file.
+crypto package into your JavaScript file:

-Calling the UUID method returns a UUID of standard length that you can use in your program.
+Calling the UUID method returns a UUID of standard length that you can use in your program:

 let uuid = crypto.randomUUID(); console.log(uuid);

-The code prints the generated UUID to the console.
+The code prints the generated UUID to the console:

 uuid package

-Note: Editor’s note: This article was last updated by Amazing Enyichi Agu on 24 September 2024 to incorporate UUID alternative packages for generating secure and random IDs, including